atsui888/Neural-Network-with-minimal-librarie/README.md

 - Back propagation for hidden layers (currently only back prop for perceptron)
 - Multiprocessing
 - Test against MNIST
+- Currently entire model can be saved and loaded, but would like to save/load individual components
   - load/save dictionary of (layers, weights, bias, normalisation)
 - More Activation and Cost functions